daver234/SamsClubTVBuyingGuide/README.md

 * Break storyboard into pieces for team work
 * Data should be cleaned up on the backend
 * Auto layout improvements (still a few warnings also)
+* Change Top Rated view to use Apple store type design rather than folding cell
+* Swipe to next and previous item in ShowAllTvsVC
 * .....and more

 Copyright Dave Rothschild